FudaWiki/fudawiki-files/mekurifuda/games/shimafuda.md

 - Four Sevens (all four yellow cards)
 - Four Eights (all four blue cards)
 - Four Nines (all four green cards)

+> Note that colors on the cards are only present on the 2022 Kotobuki version of the deck.
+{.is-warning}

 # Number of Rounds
 It is recommended to play in multiples of 3 rounds for 3 players, and in multiples of 4 rounds for 4 players, to make sure every player has an equal chance of being dealer.